 Thomas Falcone is the Chief Executive Officer and Interim Chief Financial Officer of the Authority, the third largest publicly-owned electric utility in the United States as measured by customers.
 Mr. Falcone joined the Authority in January 2014 as Chief Financial Officer and became Chief Executive Officer in September 2015.
-With the resignation of Tamela Monroe as Chief Financial Officer effective May 31, 2022, Mr. Falcone is also serving as Interim Chief Financial Officer while the Authority executes its search for a new Chief Financial Officer, which is expected to conclude by year-end.
-Since 2014, the Authority has reduced power outages by 28 percent, signed agreements for over 1,000 MW of clean and distributed energy, reformed and strengthened its management services contract with PSEG Long Island, obtained four credit-rating upgrades, invested over \$4.9 billion in the T&D System, while keeping electric rate adjustments below the rate of inflation.
+Mr. Falcone also serves as Interim Chief Financial Officer while the Authority executes its search for a new Chief Financial Officer.
+During his tenure, the Authority has reduced power outages by 26 percent, signed agreements for over 1,000 MW of clean and distributed energy, reformed and strengthened its management services contract with PSEG Long Island, obtained four credit-rating upgrades, and invested over \$5.7 billion in the T&D System, while keeping electric rate adjustments below the rate of inflation.
+Mr. Falcone is the board chair of the Large Public Power Council and a board member of the American Public Power Association, the Association of Edison Illuminating Companies, and the Advanced Energy Research and Technology Center at Stonybrook University.
 Mr. Falcone serves on the Climate Action Council, the 22-member board that adopts the State plans to achieve New York's ambitious greenhouse gas reduction targets, including a zero emissions electric system by 2040 and an 85% reduction in state-wide emissions by 2050.
-Mr. Falcone serves as Vice Chair of the board of the Large Public Power Council and on the executive committee of the board of the Advanced Energy Research and Technology Center at Stony Brook University.
 Mr. Falcone also participates in the Energeia Partnership, a think-tank organization focused on challenges facing Long Island.
 Prior to joining the Authority, Mr. Falcone was an investment banker and advisor to publicly-owned utilities and state and local governments.
 In that role, Mr. Falcone raised more than \$25 billion for public utilities and infrastructure investments across the country.
 Mr. Falcone received a Bachelor of Science in Economics from the Wharton School of the University of Pennsylvania.

-Mujib Lodhi, Chief Information Officer and Senior Vice President of Customer Experience, is responsible for the management of the information security and technology at the Authority, including its business applications, computing infrastructure, networks and cyber security, as well as oversight of PSEG Long Island's information technology platforms.
-As Senior Vice President of Customer Experience, Mr. Lodhi is responsible for overseeing and implementing end-to-end strategies to enhance the customer experience for residential and commercial customers.
+Mujib Lodhi, Chief Operating Officer, is responsible for developing and executing corporate strategy, work plans, performance metrics, and the business process optimization process.
+Mr. Lodhi also manages information technology, customer experience, and clean energy customer programs.
+Mr. Lodhi joined the Authority in October 2018 and previously served as Chief Information Officer, Senior Vice President of Customer Experience, and Interim Chief Financial Officer.
 Prior to the Authority, Mr. Lodhi spent over two decades as the Chief Information Officer for large utilities across the United States including Riverside Public Utilities, Washington Suburban Sanitary Commission, and District of Columbia Water and Sewer Authority.
-Mr. Lodhi has earned over a dozen CIO awards for levering technology and improving business performance and has authored papers on advanced data analytics with IBM research scientists.
+Mr. Lodhi has received over a dozen CIO awards for levering technology and improving business performance and has authored papers on advanced data analytics with IBM research scientists.
 Mr. Lodhi holds a B.S. from the University of Indianapolis in Management Information Systems.
 He has also completed graduate coursework in Leadership from Nyack College, the Management Development Program from Harvard's Graduate School of Education and Leadership, and the Strategic Management Program from Cornell University.